Shah Rukh Khan to present Indian TV version of Wipeout

 Scotland-based defender Madjid Bougherra has won his second successive Algeria Footballer of the Year award.

 The 28-year-old, who plays for Glasgow Rangers, scooped the 2010 gong organised by three major newspapers in the country.
+Bougherra was instrumental in Algeria's impressive showing at the African Cup of Nations and World Cup this year.

 "I am delighted that this is the second time I have won this award," Bougherra said.